What are the Airshow dates?

 - Patron Safety Personnel

+Yes.
 Designated parking is available for those with a valid Disability Parking Permit.
-The general admission area consists mainly of hard packed ground making it accessible for wheelchairs.
-The ground may however be uneven in some areas, so caution is advised.
-Accessible washrooms are available on field near Chalet Row.
+The general admission area consists of hard packed ground with paved access roads making it accessible for wheelchairs.
+The ground may be uneven in some areas, so caution is advised.
+A disabled seating area is available near Chalet Row including accessible washroom facilities.

-- Parents – please note the event is loud and appropriate ear protection is advised for children
+- Parents – please note the event is loud and appropriate ear protection is strongly advised for children of all ages

-- Hard coolers – you will be asked to take this back to your car
+- Hard sided coolers – you will be asked to return these to your vehicle.

 - Tents and Patio umbrellas – Low-level sun-shelters for children are permitted as long as they do not create a visual obstruction for other patrons.
 Please be courteous to those around you.

 Will the show be cancelled if it rains?